bordeaux-neurocampus/2024-Data-Analysis/README.md

 ### Homework

-starting on report and presentation
+starting on report (code and pdf , deadline 14-Nov-24) and work on presentation.

 ## Defense day (19-Nov-24)